SNStatComp/DeepGeoStat/README.md

 # DeepGeoStat

 This is the repository for the DeepGeoStat project.
 DeepGeoStat uses Docker containers to run its services.
-The project consists of two main components for which separate Docker containers are built:
+It is assumed that Docker technology is installed (and all prerequisites for that).
+The project itself consists of two main components for which separate Docker containers are built:

   * The web application;
   * The API.